jrayx/deep-journal/README.md

 # deep-journal
 Like to use LLMs, but don't want to give your chat data up?
 Use this.
 Everything runs on your machine and stores your chat data to a local SQLite database file (data/journal.db).
 Installable via a lightweight installer.
-(Use [DB Browser for SQLite](https://sqlitebrowser.org/) to easily browse/query/export data from SQLite .db files.)

 Technologies:
 - LLM Model: DeepSeek